Coronavirus and horses

 Visiting your horse

 You are currently able to travel as many times as you need to care for or exercise your horse.
-You should follow social distancing measures and government restrictions at all times.

 You can continue to leave your house to provide care for your horse.